How much does it cost to charge a Tesla at Supercharger?

 Examples of prices per kilowatt of energy on Supercharger

 Prices change hourly.
-The data are as of the summer of 2022.
+The data are as of Winter of 2023.

 The season affects your choices for electric cars.